 Park at either the north gate or south gate.
 The Ride with GPS map shows the route from the north Kananaskis gate.

-Note: as of June 1, 2021 you will need to purchase a Kananaskis Conservation Pass in order to park at the north or south gate.
+Note: You will need to purchase a Kananaskis Conservation Pass in order to park at the north or south gate.

 Longview to Summit – Ride Statistics